Bylaws of the Temple Amateur Radio Club,

 Introduction & Goals

 As persons interested in Amateur Radio, we wish to secure the pleasures and benefits of associating with other persons with a similar interest.
 For that reason, we have constituted ourselves as a corporation known as the Temple Amateur Radio Club, Inc., hereafter referred to as TARC, recognized by the Internal Revenue Service under Section 501(c)(7) of the IRS Code, and we enact these bylaws as our governing law.
-This document, and its future amendments, supercedes all previous bylaws for TARC upon ratification.
+TARC also strives to follow all FCC rules governing Amateur Radio.
+This document, and its future amendments, supersedes all previous bylaws for TARC upon ratification.

-Our goal is to promote Amateur Radio as a worthwhile hobby, to promote the advancement of technical competence and operator skills in the art of Amateur Radio, and to serve the community by providing public service and emergency communications.
+Our goal is to promote Amateur Radio and to promote the advancement of technical competency and operator skills in the art of Amateur Radio, and to prepare local Amateur Operators to provide emergency communications.

 Article I — Offices